vo1x/api.mangarida.vercel.app/README.md

 The scraped data includes:

-- Search Results (Only the results from the first page are scraped as of now.)
+- Search Results (Only the results from the first page are scraped as of now for Mangafire.)
 - Manga Details
 - Chapter list
 - Pages(images) for each chapter